-COMSC-040 Introduction to Computers - 4 Units ADVISORY: Eligibility for ENGL-090
+COMSC-040 Introduction to Computers - 4 Units

 Do you have an interest in computer technology or are you considering further studies in Computer Science?
 This course will cover basic computer concepts, terminology and uses as well as hands-on experience with common computer applications.
 SC